Clipteam/clipcc-gui/README.md

 </div>

-#### ClipCC is a powerful scratch-project editor based on clipcc-gui which was created by MIT.
+#### ClipCC is a powerful scratch-project editor based on scratch-gui which was created by MIT.
 And it migrates a lot of function from ClipCC 1.x.
 #### ClipCC's official qq group:959825608

 ## Links